wso2/helm-mi/mi/EXAMPLES.md

 ## Enabling MI Dashboard

 Using the following sample configuration, the MI node will connect to the MI dashboard running with a service `private-cloud-mi-dash-1`.
-The groupId of the MI node will be the release name while the nodeId will be the pod name.
+By default, the groupId of the MI node will be the release name while the nodeId will be the pod name.

 ```yaml
 wso2: